jsilvermist/sl-gallery/README.md

 [![Published on npm](https://img.shields.io/npm/v/@silverlinkz/sl-gallery.svg)](https://www.npmjs.com/package/@silverlinkz/sl-gallery)
 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/jsilvermist/sl-gallery)

-A Polymer hash-route based photo gallery.
+A web-component based hash-route photo gallery.

+The gallery will load all `small` images for thumbnails in the grid.

+When you open the fullscreen slideshow, it will display the small image as a placeholder while loading the larger full-sized `src` image.

+After the current image in the slideshow is loaded, the next and previous images will be lazy-loaded so that they are immediately ready upon changing image.

-Note: Fullscreen won't work on `webcomponents.org` due to being inside of a fullscreen restricted iframe.
+Note: Fullscreen won't work in the demo at `webcomponents.org` due to being inside of a fullscreen restricted iframe.

 ## Installation